jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ### Incidental parameter passing

 One time a command runs, something may only be read.
 Another time it may be read and written to.
 This changes the implicit position of the object in relation to to the command for each call to the command.
-You could stereotype it an input parameter as Not Input and an output as Not Output and a thru parameter as Only Input or Only Output or Not Thruput.
-But it does not replace the parameter’s In, Out or Thru properties, because they belong to the command definition.
+You could stereotype it an input parameter as __Not Input__ and an output as __Not Output__ and a thru parameter as __Only Input__ or __Only Output__ or __Not Thruput__.
+But it does not replace the parameter’s __In, Out__ or __Thru__ properties, because they belong to the command definition.

 The object command’s on the other end of the relationship, also get additional typing based on the incidental parameter passing, but the passing names are not even determined yet.

 ### Indirect Value Transmission

 Used in abstract notations, explained later, a value line does not necessarily mean yielding over the value of one object on one end of the line to the other object on the other end of the line.
 It may be yielding over values between sub-objects.
 So it’s not synonym to a value assignment in that case.
 But usually value direction means assigning the value of one object to another.

-\> Indirect value direction may be called data direction, and will be given a double wavy line as a symbol.
+- \> Indirect value direction may be called data direction, and will be given a double wavy line as a symbol.
 It can indicate addition, removal, creation, annulment and value transfers of the direct object or its sub objects.

-For Reference parameters it does not need to be the value of the object itself, that is read or written.
+For __Reference__ parameters it does not need to be the value of the object itself, that is read or written.

 It can also be a *sub-object* of the parameter, that is read or written.
 Even though the parameter itself is not read or written, but only its sub-object, the parameter *itself* is considered input or output, even though only the values of its *sub-*objects are used.

 Sometimes the command itself does not read or write from a parameter, but the parameter is passed down to a sub-command, that reads or writes from the object.
 This yields over the in-out-thru properties of the parameter.
 This does give the parameter an indication of value direction, but this is an abstract notation of what is going on.
 The assignments are done by a sub-command.

 Next to values being read or written, an abstract indication of value direction is also used to indicate addition, removal, creation and annulment of objects.
 These actions are all considered *writing* or *output*.
 In the definition of the command, you will see the individual additions, removals, creations and annulments as calls to system commands (see the *System Objects* documentation section).

-But the Reference *parameter* will get an *abstract* value direction indication, that says the reference parameter is output.
+But the __Reference__ *parameter* will get an *abstract* value direction indication, that says the reference parameter is output.

-All in all, non-value transmissions apply to By Reference parameters only.
+All in all, non-value transmissions apply to __By Reference__ parameters only.

 So for reference parameters, the in-out-thru direction will be an abstract indication of what is going on.
 It can mean a lot of different things.
 The exact objects and manipulations a command executes on a reference parameter are indicated by its command IO, covered in the article *Command IO* (possibly still part of the article *Automatic Execution Order*).